Model Selection for Generic Contextual Bandits: Abstract

 \section{Abstract}

 We consider the problem of model selection for the general stochastic contextual bandits under the realizability assumption.
 We propose a successive refinement based algorithm called Adaptive Contextual Bandit ({\ttfamily ACB}), that works in phases and successively eliminates model classes that are too simple to fit the given instance.
-We prove that this algorithm is adaptive, i.e., the regret rate order-wise matches that of {\ttfamily FALCON}, the state-of-art contextual bandit algorithm of \cite{falcon}, that needs knowledge of the true model class.
-The price of not knowing the correct model class is only an additive term contributing to the second order term in the regret bound.
+We prove that this algorithm is adaptive, i.e., the regret rate order-wise matches that of any provable contextual bandit algorithm (ex. \cite{falcon}), that needs the knowledge of the true model class.
+The price of not knowing the correct model class turns out to be only an additive term contributing to the second order term in the regret bound.
 This cost possess the intuitive property that it becomes smaller as the model class becomes easier to identify, and vice-versa.
-We then show that a much simpler explore-then-commit (ETC) style algorithm also obtains a regret rate of matching that of {\ttfamily FALCON}, despite not knowing the true model class.
+We also show that a much simpler explore-then-commit (ETC) style algorithm also obtains similar regret bound, despite not knowing the true model class.
 However, the cost of model selection is higher in ETC as opposed to in {\ttfamily ACB}, as expected.
-Furthermore, {\ttfamily ACB} applied to the linear bandit setting with unknown sparsity, order-wise recovers the model selection guarantees previously established by algorithms tailored to the linear setting.
+Furthermore, for the special case of linear contextual bandits, we propose specialized algorithms that obtain sharper guarantees compared to the generic setup.